mikezhang23/mikezhang23.github.io/_posts/2025-08-18-peerspace-marketplace-liquidity.md

 Our analysis of Peerspace's two-sided marketplace revealed critical supply-demand imbalances costing $487K in monthly revenue.
 Through comprehensive SQL analysis, predictive modeling, and interactive dashboards, we identified targeted interventions that could improve conversion rates by 15-20% within 90 days.
 Let's dive into how data science can optimize marketplace health!

+Note that we generated synthetic data for this project to show how the project can analyze and make recommendations on how to improve Peerspace's marketspace liquidity given actual data.

 Please see the Tableau dashboard output for this project here: [Tableau Public Link](https://public.tableau.com/views/Peerspace-Liquidity-Analysis/ExecutiveSummary?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 # Table of contents